edychandra/brushfire/README.md

-**WARNING!**

-Database connection option should **NOT** be duplicated or declared in 2 different files like the following scenario or else Sails will crash with message: error: A hook (orm) failed to load!.
+**WARNING!** — database connection option should **NOT** be duplicated or declared in 2 different files like the following scenario or else Sails will crash with message: error: A hook (orm) failed to load!.

 ```javascript
 // file : config/models.js